using a branch results in installing from source wget https://raw.githubusercontent.com/dokku/dokku/master/bootstrap.sh; sudo DOKKU_BRANCH=master bash bootstrap.sh

 dokku-installer service to remove public access to adding SSH keys.

-Follow the user management documentation in order to add users to Dokku, or to give other Unix accounts access to Dokku.
+Follow the user management documentation in order to add ssh keys for users to Dokku, or to give other Unix accounts access to Dokku.

 Having less than 1GB of system memory available for Dokku and its containers, for example Digital Ocean's small 512MB machines, might result in unexpected errors, such as ! [remote rejected] master -> master (pre-receive hook declined) during installation of NPM dependencies (https://github.com/npm/npm/issues/3867).